IIIF/api/source/extension/georef/index.md

 In cases where the `target` is not the entire resource and is instead an area of interest, the selected area _MUST_ be supplied as part of the target.
 This is accomplished using a [Specific Resource]() where the `source` and `selector` can be supplied.
 See the `target` in the example at the end of this section.

-Note that it is possible for multiple Annotations within a single Annotation List to target different, more specific areas of a single Image or Canvas.
+Note that it is possible for multiple Annotations within a single Annotation Page to target different, more specific areas of a single Image or Canvas.
+It is also possible for a Canvas to contain multiple unique images.
 This is useful when the Image or Canvas contains multiple maps, or displays a single map with inset maps built in.

-Link to Allmaps Viewer documentation for example, or include a snippet here??
+"Good to mention.
+Maybe not worth prototyping it.
+There is also a new example in the repo at https://github.com/allmaps/iiif-api/tree/georef/source/extension/georef/images" Worth showing the image, not the data object.

 ### 3.4 Annotation `body`
 The `body` of an Annotation contains the data you would like to relate to some Canvas or IIIF Image Service.
 In our case, the `body` contains the GCPs and optionally the `transformation`.
+`body` _MUST_ be a GeoJSON Feature Collection
+The Feature Collection _MAY_ contain `transformation` _MUST_ only contain Features with Point geometry _SHOULD_ be at least three point Features
+_MUST_ have properties containing `pixelCoords` and `coordinates`

-For the purposes of this extension, the `body` _SHOULD_ contain at least three ground control points.
+For the purposes of this extension, the `body` _SHOULD_ contain at least three ground control points, which are represented by a GeoJSON Point Feature.
+Note that each Feature _MUST_ be a Point.
 We supply this information through a GeoJSON-LD Feature Collection where each Feature contains the pixel coordinate information and the GCP those pixels relate to.
 The transformation information is supplied as its own property on the Feature Collection.
 See the `body` in the example at the end of this section.

 ### 4. Full Examples
-Link to Allmaps Viewer documentation for more exmaples??

 #### 4.1 Full Web Annotation Example
 {% include api/code_header.html %}